amio/now-go/README.md

 ## Features

+> NOTE: this is the README of v2.
+For v1 docs, check npm [current release][npm-link].

 - Lightweight tinyurl service (in 100 lines).
 - Three types of routes:
   - URL: redirect to an url